Laurence Walsh

 Laurence Joseph Walsh (1 August 1883 – 11 August 1962) was an Irish Fianna Fáil politician.
-A farmer and merchant, he was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Louth constituency at the 1937 general election.
+A farmer and merchant, he was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Louth constituency at the 1937 general election.
 He was re-elected at the 1938 general election but lost his seat at the 1943 general election.

 He regained his seat at the 1944 general election but was again defeated at the 1948 general election.
 He was once more re-elected at the 1951 general election but lost his seat again at the 1954 general election.
 In 1957 he was nominated by the Taoiseach to the 9th Seanad.
+At this election, Pádraig Faulkner, was elected as the running mate of Frank Aiken instead of Walsh for the first-time, who was instead nominated to the Seanad though remained a councillor.

 Walsh was also Mayor of Drogheda, and a member of the Irish Volunteers, participating in the 1916 Easter Rising.
+From 1957 to 1958 he served as Cathaoirleach of Louth County Council, the first Fianna Fáil member to chair the council since the foundation of Fianna Fáil in 1926.
 He retired from politics in 1961.
+The Larry J. Walsh cumann in Drogheda is named in his memory.